A new approach to detect the boundaries of interplanetary events: Case studies

-According to \citet{Burlaga1988}, the MCs are also characterized by a smooth coherent rotation of the magnetic field parallel to a plane, when the spacecraft goes through the ICME considered as a flux rope.
-This rotation can occur in any direction on a time scale from few hours to days and can be revealed by the minimum variance analysis (MVA).
+This ICME displays many features of a magnetic cloud \citep{Burlaga1995,Burlaga1988}: smooth magnetic field rotates through a large angle, the strength of the magnetic field is higher than in the average solar wind, and the temperature is lower than the average solar wind.
+The enhanced field strength and smooth rotation of the vertical or azimuthal component are used to identify the MC event.
+The shape of these components indicates us if the event is an MC.
+The rotation of the magnetic field can occur in any direction on a time scale from few hours to days and can be revealed by the minimum variance analysis (MVA).
 The MVA was first time applied by \citet{Sonnerup67}. \citet{KleinBurlaga82} and \citet{BothmerSchwenn98} described in detail the MVA method applied to MCs.
 The directional changes of the magnetic field can be investigated with the MVA applied to the field components in the spacecraft frame.
-Therefore, we pursue to detect these changes of all substructures of the magnetic cloud orientations in the Cartesian solar equatorial coordinates ($X,Y,Z$), where $Bx=-Br$, $By=-Bt$, and $Bz=Bn$, \emph{i.e.} $By$ pointing to the Est relative to the Sun (as described in \citet{Dumi2011}).
-This implies that RTN coordinates are rotated by 180$^\circ$ around the normal axis \citep{Mulligan2001}.
-After the MVA computations, we have obtained the magnetic field components of the clouds $Bxc,Byc, Bzc$ corresponding to the maximum variance, the intermediate and minimum variance directions, respectively.
-The results are relevant if the rate of the eigenvalues corresponding to the intermediate and the minimum variance $\lambda_2/\lambda_3 \geqslant 2$ and directional changes of the magnetic field vector exceed $30^\circ$.
-All these conditions are fulfilled in our computations for all three analysed events in this paper.
+Therefore, we pursued to detect these changes of orientation for all substructures of the magnetic cloud orientations in the Cartesian solar equatorial coordinates ($X,Y,Z$), where $Bx=-Br$, $By=-Bt$, and $Bz=Bn$, \emph{i.e.} $By$ pointing to the East relative to the Sun (as described in \citet{Dumi2011}).
+This fact implies that RTN coordinates are rotated by 180$^\circ$ around the normal axis \citep{Mulligan2001}.
+After the MVA computations, we have obtained the magnetic field components of the clouds $Bxc,Byc,Bzc$ corresponding to the maximum variance, the intermediate and minimum variance directions, respectively.
+The results are relevant if the ratio of the eigenvalues corresponding to the intermediate and the minimum variance is under $2$, $\lambda_2/\lambda_3 \geq 2$, and directional changes of the magnetic field vector exceed $30^\circ$.
+All these conditions are fulfilled in our computations for all three analyzed events in this paper.

-Figure \ref{161mva2} shows our minimum variance analysis computation results, plotted in the intermediate-maximum variance plane (YOX) for both cores.
-The best results, indicating MC core subdivision, was obtained for two combinations: MC1 lasting from $t2$ to $ti$, with $1199$ registered points, and MC2 lasting from $ti$ to $t3$, with $720$ registered points.
-We have obtained the following rotation angles for the two cloud structures:

-We remark slightly different rotations of the cores MC1 and MC2, but remember the solar sources -- there where flares coming from two different active regions.